rob4lderman/notes-and-cheatsheets/linear-algebra.md

 * conceptually useful to think of vectors as an arrow
     * on a coordinate system
     * rooted at the origin
+    * the coordinates of the vector represent the SCALING of a set of basis vectors
+        * e.g. every vector in the standard basis...
+        * is a scaling of the standard basis vectors
+            * standard basis vectors: `^i` and `^j`

 ## <a name="Adding-and-Multiplying-Vectors"></a>Adding and Multiplying Vectors